What to do before selling or giving away your iPhone, iPad, or iPod touch

 - This will completely erase your device and turn off iCloud, iMessage, FaceTime, Game Center, and other services.

-- If you're using iOS 7 and have Find My iPhone turned on, your Apple ID and password will be required.
+- If you're using iOS 7 or later and have Find My iPhone turned on, your Apple ID and password will be required.
 After you provide your password, the device will be erased and removed from your account so that the next owner can activate it.

 - Contact your carrier for guidance on transferring service to the new owner.